mikker/mikker.github.com/_posts/2013-10-30-get-the-true-mime-type-of-a-file-in-ruby.md

 ---
+published: true
+title: Get the true mime type of a file in Ruby
 layout: post
-title: "Get the true mime type of a file in Ruby"
-tags:
- - ruby
 ---
 I was kind of disappointed to find out that the ruby [mime-type gem](http://mime-types.rubyforge.org) just looks at the file extension instead of getting the true mime type.
 This can cause trouble.
 Say we're having the user upload files to our webpage - but we only want .mp3s.
 Without checking the true mime-type the user will be let through if he just renames his file to .mp3.